-It is my great pleasure to invite you to the Annual and Special Meeting (the "Meeting") of the shareholders of Cipher Pharmaceuticals Inc. (the "Corporation") to be held on Tuesday, June 11, 2019 at the offices of Wildeboer Dellelce LLP, Wildeboer Dellelce Place, 365 Bay Street, Suite 800, Toronto, Ontario at 11:00 a.m.
-(Toronto time).
+It is my great pleasure to invite you to the Annual and Special Meeting (the "Meeting") of the shareholders of Cipher Pharmaceuticals Inc. (the "Corporation") to be held on June 22, 2022 at 10:00 a.m.
+(Toronto time) in a virtual-only format, which will be conducted via live audio and slideshow webcast at https://meetnow.global/MXRMQHR.